openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request_object_client_id_x509.json}}

-`train`: The client id is an identifier that needs to be interpreted according to the rules of the TRAIN [@TRAIN] trust management mechanism.
+* `train`: The Client Identifier is an identifier that needs to be interpreted according to the rules of the TRAIN [@TRAIN] trust management mechanism.
 The client MUST send a parameter `trust_framework_operator` with the respective request, which identifies the operator of network the client claims to be a member of.

 Note that to use `client_id_format` values `oidc_federation_entity_id`, `did` and `x509_dn`, Verifiers MUST be confidential clients.
 This might require changes to the technical design of native apps as such apps are typically public clients.